edogood/Final-Project/README.md

  The second part is quite straightforward and let us pair up the Secret Santa with its beneficiary!

  To get technical lets explain which file does what:
+ The first thing that I created was the database (database.db)